 I seem to like organizing things.
 I’m proud of co-founding the Association for the Scientific Study of Consciousness, the PhilPapers Foundation, and three different Centers for Consciousness (see the organizations I’m involved with).
 I’m also proud of my many terrific students and post-docs.

 When I have time and run out of excuses, I sometimes do some real work.
 I’ve written three books and many articles on consciousness, meaning, metaphysics, epistemology, AI and computation, and various other topics in philosophy and cognitive science (see top of page).
 Consciousness is my first love, and it’s what I always come back to, but one of the nice things about being a philosopher is that one is allowed to be interested in all sorts of things.
 (If you get interested in X, you just say “I’m working on the philosophy of X”).
 I do a lot of fairly technical philosophy (philosophy of language, metaphysics, epistemology) as well as being closely involved with work in science (neuroscience, psychology, AI, physics).

-My partner, Claudia Passos Ferreira, is a philosopher and a psychologist from Rio de Janiero with two PhDs.
+My partner, Claudia Passos Ferreira, is a philosopher and a psychologist from Rio de Janeiro with two PhDs, teaching in the NYU Center for Bioethics.
 We divide our time between Greenwich Village and the Hudson Valley, with Australia and Brazil in the mix too.